zzzprojects/learn-orm/tutorials/ef-core-with-android/overview.md

 ## What is Android?

-Android is an open-source operating system based on Linux kernel.
+Android is an open-source operating system based on the Linux kernel.
 Android was originally developed by Android Inc. and subsequently purchased by Google.
 Android provides a rich application framework that allows you to build innovative apps and games for mobile devices.

 ### Xamarin.Android